| AFFORDABLE CAD/CAM SERIESGantry Mills…

 exercise, students work in teams to learn group dynamics and

+problem-solving.
 Or consider Mr. Bob Koll, of Junita HS,

 Kirtland, WA.
 This year, he and his class were dissatisfied with the